posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

 ## Proposal

-The proposal discusses why storing the context in the goroutine struct can solve all the enumerated problems, without barely any concession.
+The proposal discusses the approach of storing the context in the goroutine struct, referred as "**goroutine scoped context**".
-It is composed of several required changes, described below.
+We will see how it can solve all the enumerated problems, without any compromises.

 Storing a context object in a "goroutine local storage" (analogue to [thread-local storage](https://en.wikipedia.org/wiki/Thread-local_storage)), was already discussed in Github issue [#21355](https://github.com/golang/go/issues/21355).
-To my opinion the issue discussion had diverged from the original purpose, and the proposal did not cover the essence of the given problem.
+The issue discussion had diverged from the original purpose, and the proposal did not cover the essence of the given problem.
 Eventually the issue was closed.
 The reasons of which it was closed are not related to this proposed solution.

+The proposal is composed of several required changes, which will define the language API for goroutine scoped context.
+After which, we will discuss the correctness of this new definitions.

 ### 1. Store a Context object in the Goroutine Struct

 First we need to enable the storage of a context object in the goroutine struct.
+We will assume it is possible and dismiss threats of cyclic dependencies as "implementation details".

 This stage goes hand in hand with a second stage:

 ### 2. Add Accessor functions Goroutine Context